VCityTeam/UD-Imuv/README.md

 Note that technically the `npm run debug` command will use the [nodemon](https://www.npmjs.com/package/nodemon) npm package that
 - launches a watcher (surveying changes in sources)
-- in case of change run a node.js routine (./bin/debug.js) that will repacks an updated bundle
+- in case of change runs this [node.js routine](./Imuv/client/bin/debug.js) that will repack an updated bundle

 Then install the server: